stephengold/sport/README.md

 It contains 2 sub-projects:

-1. lib: the SPORT graphics engine (a single JVM library)
+1. lib: the SPORT graphics engine (a single JVM runtime library)
 2. apps: demos and non-automated test software

 Complete source code (in [Java]) is provided under